on-the-t/on-the-t.github.io/_posts/2015-10-03-Are-Women-As-Pythagorean-As-Men.md

 One of the most valuable uses of Pythagorean expectation in baseball is for win projection because it outperforms projections based on win-loss record.
 I showed that this was also true for the $BP^2$ model for men's tennis.
 Figure 3 compares mid-season win projections using the $BP^2$ Pythagorean model against a regression model with the most predictive of the 14 performance measures, the same model with player-opponent relative tour rankings, and win-loss record.
 Looking at the panel on the far right for win-loss, we see a large scatter of points for win-loss projections, indicating that a player's mid-season match wins could vary widely from where they were at the end of the year.
 In fact, the error for win-loss in a 50-match season was more than 1 match greater than the error based on $BP^2$&mdash; an error rate that was nearly identical to the performance of the multivariate models.

 <figure style="float:left;">
   <figcaption>Figure 3.
-Performance of mid-season win projections of $BP^2$ models for WTA against 3 alternatives</figcaption>
+Performance of mid-season win projections of $BP^2$ model for WTA against 3 alternatives</figcaption>
   <img src="/assets/wta-pythag-projection.png"/>
 </figure>